 Next: Never would have thought of this sport.

 If you actually think about it, this sport should be much higher.
-Some of the athletes are getting tossed 30 feet in the air.
+NFL cheerleaders don’t always perform crazy aerobatics, but some of the athletes are getting tossed 30 feet in the air.
 If their teammates miss the catch on the way down, there’s nothing to protect their head.
 It is also considered one of the most dangerous high school sports in America.
 More head injuries are caused by cheerleading than high school football.

 Next: This next sport makes complete sense.

 There are a thousand ways you can imagine that someone could die on a ski mountain.
+When you think about it, it’s amazing Olympic medalist Lindsey Vonn has survived this long.
 You can get hit with an avalanche, hit a tree, fall in a tree well, or just hit the ground wrong while riding on the expert trails.
 But the majority of deaths occur on groomed, easy to moderate runs.
 A seemingly simple run can turn tragic in the blink of an eye.

 Next: This is what happens when you enter an environment not meant for humans.

 Aside from the obvious risk of drowning, scuba diving can kill you in so many ways.
 You can surface way to quickly, there could be a bad mix of gas in your tank, you could bump your head on a rock, and let’s not forget about sharks!
 Well, let’s not, but know that sharks aren’t really all that dangerous if you leave them alone.

 Next: Things are bound to get more dangerous once you start adding animals into the mix.

 Bull riding used to be way more dangerous.
 Now they wear bulletproof vests so they don’t get gored, but the helmet is still optional, so there’s that.
 We still don’t understand why someone would want to sit on top of a pissed off bull.